KULeuven-COSIC/sok-ppml-mpc-frameworks/Tables/Theoretical-analysis/theoretical-analysis-gelu.md

 ### Approximation of the GELU functionality expressed in terms of required MPC building block protocols.
 For LUTs, the number in brackets indicates the table size (entries).
-Abbreviations are defined in Table 2.
+Abbreviations are defined in [Table of Notation](../notation.md).

 |  N | Sec. | Protocol       |    LUT    | Multiplication | Truncation | Comparison | Multiplexer |
 | -: | :--: | :------------- | :-------: | :------------: | :--------: | :--------: | :---------: |